David117M-a/articles-api/README.md

 **Backup Settings**:
 - **Automatic Backups**: Enabled (Free Tier offers up to 20 GB of backup storage).

+The Database was created connecting directly to the RDS instance using the EC2 Instance Connect tool from aws console.

 ---

 ### 2. Amazon EC2 Instance (for API Deployment)